skypaw/zelbet/README.md

 - [x] check and fix symmetric reincorcement for extension
 - [x] check and fix asymmetric reincorcement for extension
 - [ ] check and fix diagnostic for extension
+- [ ] change value of Epsilon c3/cu3 for >C50 concrete

 ### Basic values:
 - Es = 200,000 MPa